digitallyinduced/ihp/Guide/deployment.markdown

 ```

 In the first line the `"ihp-app"` needs to be the same as your SSH name from the previous section.
+Make sure you put this into the `flake-parts.lib.mkFlake` block.

 ### Deploying the App